chorasimilarity/chemlambda-gui/README.md

 chemlambda-gui
 ==============

-The active branch is https://github.com/chorasimilarity/chemlambda-gui/tree/gh-pages/dynamic

-UPDATE: see the page of all chemlambda projects https://chemlambda.github.io/index.html
+The official page of all chemlambda projects is https://chemlambda.github.io/index.html

+The repository chemlambda-gui is kept because of the content, otherwise, for new experiments, go to the official page.

+The active branch of this reposotory is https://github.com/chorasimilarity/chemlambda-gui/tree/gh-pages/dynamic

 In this repository you find a collection of scripts and experiments with chemlambda.